 Couples use them to agree – before they marry or become civil partners – how they would divide their money, assets and property if they were to separate.

-Prenuptial agreements aren’t fully legally enforceable in England, Wales and Northern Ireland.
+Prenuptial agreements aren’t automatically legally enforceable in England, Wales and Northern Ireland.

 But courts will generally take them into account as one of the circumstances of the case.
-And they’ll give them significant weight if the agreement meets certain safeguards.
+And they’ll give them significant weight if the agreement meets certain conditions (safeguards).
 For example:

 - the financial needs of the children are adequately taken care of

-- both parties had taken legal advice on the implications of entering into the agreement.
+- both of you had spoken to a solicitor to advise on the implications of entering into the agreement.

 Where can you divorce or dissolve your civil partnership?